 How did it all come to this?
-Firstly, Transylvania was conquered from a military point of view, but gradually, roughly between the 9th and the 12th centuries, following a movement from the west and north-west to the south and south-east.
-This military conquest was followed by an institutional one, by an action of establishing and organizing the new institutions, an action that was also gradual.
-The hilly or mountainous areas, covered by forests, remained for a long time outside the written act.
-That is why the documentary reference to some villages, owing its occurrence more often than not to some external factor, almost never corresponds to the founding of these villages.
+Firstly, Transylvania was conquered from a military point of view, but gradually, roughly between the 9th - 12th centuries, following a pattern from west and north-west to south and south-east.
+This military conquest was followed by an institutional one, by an action of establishing and organizing the new institutions, action that was also gradual.
+The hilly or mountainous areas, those covered by forests, remained for a long time outside of the written act.
+That is why the documentary reference to some villages, owing its occurence more often than to some external factor, almost never corresponds to the establishing of these villages.
 Usually, the document introduces a new juridical order over a pre-existent reality.

-Thus, in the analysis of the medieval documents that refer to Transylvania up to the 14th century, one must proceed with a twofold caution, one of social-political nature (the rendering with predilection of the matters regarding the privileged groups) and the other one of geographical-juridical nature (the rendering of those realities that were situated in accessible areas and were interesting for official institutions).
-It is clear that the progressive growth in the number of Romanian settlements recorded in documents was due to other factors: the entering of some new regions within the sphere of interest of the institutions that released the documents; the penetration into this sphere of some new social and ethno-confessional categories; the gradual occupation of some Romanian possessions by foreigners; the adaptation of the Romanian elite to the exigencies of western feudalism; the natural growth of the population and the establishiment of new settlements through swarming; the hampering of the Orthodox faith etc.
+Thus, in the analysis of the medieval documents that refer to Transylvania up to the 14th century, one must proceed with a twofold caution, one of a social-political nature (the rendering with predilection of the matters regarding the privileged groups) and the other one of a geographical-juridical nature (the rendering of those realities that had access to the written act of which met with this necessity).
+Therefore, the attempt to deduce the number of the inhabitants, the ratio of an ethnical group and a confession through the exclusive analysis of the documents, is irrelevant, and can lead to wrong results.
+Also, to sustain that the growth of the number of Romanian settlements recorded documentarily in the 13th - 14th centuries points to a pretended migration of the Romanians towards Transylvania 38 is nonsense, given the conditions of the above-mentioned reserves, and correlation between the documents and other sources.
+It is clear that the progressive growth of the number of Romanian settlements recorded documentarily was due to other factors: the entering of some new regions within the sphere of interest of the institutions that released the documents; the penetration into this sphere of some new social and ethno-confessional categories; the gradual occupation of some Romanian possessions by foreigners; the adaptation of the Romanian elite to the exigencies of western type feudalism; the natural growth of the population and the establishing of new settlements through swarming; the hampering of the orthodox faith etc. The problem of the migration of the Romanians from the Balkans northwards cannot be taken into consideration because of another factor as well: there exists no source whatsoever, be it narrative or documentary, in support of such a global shifting of the population, starting with the 13th century especially, as one specific historiography claims.
+On the contrary, if larger groups of individuals are in question - because minor crossings of the Danube did take place in either direction - the sources from early on hint at a movement of the Romanians and other inhabitants from north to south and east (it is, though, a partial and reduced movement).
+This movement is recorded starting with the year 900, when the Pannonian Romanians withdrew from the onslaught of the raiders, up to the $18^{th}-19^{th}$ centuries, time in which masses of Transylvanian Romanians (sometimes accompanied by other ethnical groups), driven back by the foreign ruling, crossed the mountains into Wallachia and Moldavia.